High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Fisher forecasts

-We show in Fig.~\ref{fig:marg_err_euclid_cmblensing_lcdm} and Fig.~\ref{fig:marg_err_euclid_cmblensing_wcdm} the improvements on the constraints of the \lcdm and \wcdm parameters for a \Euclid-like survey, when combined with CMB lensing from \Planck, Simons Observatory and CMB-S4, marginalised over the galaxy bias parameters.
+In Figs 10 and~\ref{fig:marg_err_euclid_cmblensing_wcdm}, we show the improvements on the constraints of the \lcdm and \wcdm parameters for an \Euclid-like survey, when combined with CMB lensing from \Planck, the Simons Observatory, and CMB-S4, marginalised over the galaxy bias parameters.
 We see that including CMB lensing from \Planck improves the constraints by maximum of $10\, \%$ in both cosmologies.
-The improvement is more significant when combining with Simons Observatory or CMB-S4.
+The improvement is more significant when combining ARF and galaxy clustering with the Simons Observatory or CMB-S4.
 For the Simons Observatory and CMB-S4, in the \lcdm model, marginalised uncertainties on $\Omega_{\rm m}$ and $\sigma_8$ are decreased by up to $30 \, \%$.
-Other parameters are improved by $5\,\%$ to $10\,\%$ .
-For the \wcdm model, the improvement is of $\sim 15 \, \%$ for most parameters, with the most significant for $\Omega_{\rm m}$ and $w_{\rm a}$, with uncertainties decreased by up to $30 \, \%$.
-We see that the combination with CMB lensing help decreasing uncertainties on the \wcdm cosmology.
+Other parameters are improved by $5\,\%$ to $10\,\%.$ For the \wcdm model, the improvement is of $\sim 15 \, \%$ for most parameters, with the most significant for $\Omega_{\rm m}$ and $w_{\rm a}$, with uncertainties decreased by up to $30 \, \%$.
+We see that the combination with CMB lensing helps to decrease uncertainties on the \wcdm cosmology.

 Since the CMB lensing is an unbiased probe of the distribution of matter, one of the main interests of combining it with galaxy surveys is to produce tight constraints on the galaxy bias parameter.
-We show in Fig.~\ref{fig:margerr_bias_euclid_cmblensing} the $1\sigma$ marginalised uncertainties on the galaxy bias parameters for each of the 20 redshift bins in a \Euclid-like survey combined with CMB-S4 lensing, for the \lcdm model.
-We compare the constraints obtained for angular galaxy clustering alone (\Dg), with the ones obtained when combined with CMB lensing (\Dgk), with ARF (\Dgz), and the full combination (\Dgzk).
+In Fig.~\ref{fig:margerr_bias_euclid_cmblensing}, we show the $1\sigma$ marginalised uncertainties on the galaxy bias parameters for each of the 20 redshift bins in an \Euclid-like survey combined with CMB-S4 lensing, for the \lcdm model.
+We compared the constraints obtained for angular galaxy clustering alone (\Dg), with the ones obtained when combined with CMB lensing (\Dgk), with ARF (\Dgz), and then the full combination (\Dgzk).